Faegre Drinker

-Faegre Drinker Biddle & Reath, also known as Faegre Drinker, is a full-service international law firm and one of the 50 largest law firms headquartered in the United States.
-Faegre Drinker provides legal counseling and litigation to a wide range of clients across many practice areas.
-Additionally, Faegre Drinker Consulting, the firm's national advisory and advocacy practice, provides public and private clients with consulting services.
-The firm was formed in February 2020 following the merger of Faegre Baker Daniels LLP and Drinker Biddle & Reath.
+Faegre Drinker Biddle & Reath, also known as Faegre Drinker, is a full-service international law firm and one of the 100 largest law firms in the United States.
+Formed in February 2020 by the merger of Faegre Baker Daniels LLP and Drinker Biddle & Reath, the firm provides legal counseling and litigation to a wide range of clients across many practice areas.

+Faegre Drinker Consulting, the firm's national advisory and advocacy practice, provides public and private clients with consulting services.

 History

 Drinker Biddle & Reath

-Drinker, Biddle & Reath was founded in Philadelphia in 1849 by John Christian Bullitt.
+The firm, later known as Drinker, Biddle & Reath, was founded in Philadelphia in 1849 by John Christian Bullitt.

-Bullitt would go on to become a civic figure in Philadelphia, serving as a delegate to the Pennsylvania Constitutional Convention of 1873, and drafting the "Bullitt Bill" which eventually became the Philadelphia City Charter in 1887.
-He also founded the Fourth Street National Bank in 1886, and in 1871 he oversaw the brokerage firm merger that created Drexel, Morgan & Co., later renamed J.P.
+Bullitt would become a civic figure in Philadelphia, serving as a delegate to the Pennsylvania Constitutional Convention of 1873 and drafting the "Bullitt Bill," which became the Philadelphia City Charter in 1887.
+He also founded the Fourth Street National Bank in 1886, and in 1871, he oversaw the brokerage firm merger that created Drexel, Morgan & Co., later renamed J.P.
 Morgan & Co.

-In 1863, Samuel Dickson joined Bullitt's firm.
-Dickson also began a long relationship between the firm and the University of Pennsylvania, acting as counsel to the university and serving on its board of trustees from 1881 until his death in 1915.
+His partner was Samuel Dickson, who joined in 1863.
+Dickson forged a long relationship between the firm and the University of Pennsylvania, acting as counsel to the university and serving on its board of trustees from 1881 until his death in 1915.
 Together, Bullitt and Dickson created one of the most successful and lucrative law offices in Philadelphia.

 Henry S. Drinker Jr. joined the firm in 1904, became a partner in 1918, and was named counsel to the University of Pennsylvania in 1927.
 From the 1920s until the 1950s, Drinker was the executive voice of the firm.
+Thomas Reath joined the firm in 1919.
 Charles J. Biddle joined the firm in 1924 as the firm's first lateral partner, bringing from his former firm several clients, including the Philadelphia Contributionship (the nation's oldest property insurance company, founded by Benjamin Franklin) and the Philadelphia Saving Fund Society (at the time the third-largest savings bank in the United States).
 Biddle became a partner in 1925 and was a major force at the firm for decades.
-Thomas Reath joined the firm in 1919.

 At the turn of the 21st century, Drinker Biddle began a series of mergers that raised its national profile.
 In 1999, it merged with the prominent New Jersey general practice firm of Shanley & Fisher, P.C., with offices in northern New Jersey and, until 9/11, at One World Trade Center in New York City.
-In 2001, Drinker Biddle merged with two more firms: the Philadelphia intellectual property firm of Seidel, Gonda, Lavorgna & Monaco and the San Francisco firm of Preuss Shanagher Zvoleff & Zimmer.
-In 2007, the firm merged with Chicago’s Gardner Carton & Douglas, giving Drinker Biddle a stronger presence in the Midwest and adding expertise in health law, employee benefits and executive compensation, hedge funds, and government and regulatory affairs.
+In 2001, Drinker Biddle merged with two more firms: the Philadelphia intellectual property firm of Seidel, Gonda, Lavorgna & Monaco, and the San Francisco firm of Preuss Shanagher Zvoleff & Zimmer.
+In 2007, the firm merged with Chicago's Gardner Carton & Douglas, giving Drinker Biddle a stronger presence in the Midwest and adding expertise in health law, employee benefits and executive compensation, hedge funds, and government and regulatory affairs.
 The Gardner merger also made Drinker Biddle, in terms of number of attorneys, one of the 75 largest law firms in the United States.